mikayelgr/WinTCacheMulti/README.md

 [Click here](./docs/code/reproduce_error.cpp) to view the C++ code used to reproduce the error `0x000005A4`.

 Compile using LLVM clang.
-Note, that the example assumes that you are compiling on a Windows-based machine.
+Note that the example assumes that you are compiling on a Windows-based machine.
 Windows-specific functions are available only on Windows. **Compiling on other systems like Linux will fail**.

 ```powershell